post-self/idumea.post-self.ink/content/notes.md

 > <sup>11</sup> When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things. <sup>12</sup> For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known. <sup>13</sup> And now abideth faith, hope, charity, these three; but the greatest of these is charity.

 ((Maybe more from the chapter?
 I also had a thought about A Scanner Darkly but forgot))

+#### *The Sightwright suffered as I do, as The Oneirotect does, and perhaps even as The Woman did.*

+Cf. John Winthrop

+> Wee must delight in eache other; make other's conditions our oune; rejoice together, mourne together, labour and suffer together, allwayes haueving before our eyes our commission and community in the worke, as members of the same body.

+((Rye has big thoughts on clades/System as one body, also community and commission in light of what's coming in the chapter))

+#### *With art comes fear.*

+I had originally intended referencing I book I used for a season when teaching, *Art & Fear* by David Bayles and Ted Orland, and even shaped the words I truly spoke that day to fit.
+On rereading, however, I came across the first sentence of chapter 2: "Those who would make art might well begin by reflecting on the fate of those who preceded them: most who began, quit."
+It was at this point that I had to stop reading and pace anxiously the fields behind our cluster of townhouses, watering with tears the thirsty grasses.

 ## Part 6